Wade Mobley Sr.

 Burial will follow at Greenlawn Memorial Park Cemetery under the direction of Laird Funeral Home.

-Visitation will be from 10 a.m. until service time today at the funeral home.
+Visitation will be from 5 to 7 p.m. today and from 10 a.m. until service time Wednesday, both at the funeral home.

 Mr. Mobley was born Sept.
 14, 1936, in Columbia, La., the son of William Ado Mobley and Blanche Mobley.
 He was a member of Highland Baptist Church.